CarlosEmilioAlcantara/schoolwork/CS ELEC-1/homeworks/jul-1-hw/README.md

     <span>Research and Development Exercise</span>
 </div>

 For the completion of this research and development exercise I have created an object oriented python program that calculates for the areas of circles and squares.
+The area of a shape is the space occupied by the boundary of a plane figures like circles, rectangles, and triangles.
 I will now proceed to explain my program by going through each requirement, proving that it indeed fulfills them.

 **Function**
 The program contains in total eight functions.
 Four of these functions are essentially the same and make use of inheritance and polymorphism to make the program shorter, simpler, and more elegant.